OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Background

-\Glspl{llm} are transformer-based models trained on large text corpora to perform a broad range of natural language understanding and generation tasks~\cite{vaswani_attention_2023, devlin_bert_2019, brown_language_2020}.
-By learning probabilistic representations of language, they can complete, summarize, translate, and interpret text across multiple domains, and have shown strong performance in zero-shot and few-shot scenarios~\cite{srivastava_beyond_2022}.
-Widely adopted examples include GPT~\cite{radford_improving_2018}, Llama~\cite{touvron_llama_2023}, Qwen~\cite{bai_qwen_2023}, and Mistral~\cite{jiang_mistral_2023}.
+\Glspl{llm} are machine learning models, usually transformer-based, that are trained on massive text corpora to carry out a variety of tasks related to natural language generation and understanding~\cite{vaswaniAttentionAllYou2023,devlinBERTPretrainingDeep2019,brownLanguageModelsAre2020}.
+By learning probabilistic representations of language, they can complete, summarize, translate, and interpret text across multiple domains, and have shown strong performance in zero-shot and few-shot scenarios~\cite{srivastavaImitationGameQuantifying2023}.
+Widely adopted examples include GPT~\cite{radfordImprovingLanguageUnderstanding2018}, Llama~\cite{touvronLlamaOpenEfficient2023}, Qwen~\cite{baiQwenTechnicalReport2023}, and Mistral~\cite{jiangMistral7B2023}.

-Despite their versatility, \glspl{llm} do not inherently ensure factual consistency, structural coherence, or domain-specific accuracy.
+Despite their versatility, \glspl{llm} do not inherently guarantee factual consistency, structural coherence, or domain-specific accuracy.
 Outputs may inherit biases from training data or lack sufficient grounding in external knowledge, which is especially problematic in specialized domains such as cybersecurity, where precise terminology and contextual interpretation are critical.

-A common strategy to address these limitations is \Gls{rag}, which combines language generation with information retrieval to enhance factual grounding~\cite{lewis_retrieval-augmented_2020}.
-In this paradigm, a retriever identifies documents relevant to a query from a knowledge base, and the retrieved content is provided to the model as additional context.
-This improves factual grounding and domain relevance, particularly in areas where training data is insufficient or outdated~\cite{izacard_leveraging_2020, guu_retrieval_2020}.
+A common strategy to address these limitations is \Gls{rag}, which combines language generation with information retrieval to enhance factual grounding~\cite{lewisRetrievalaugmentedGenerationKnowledgeintensive2020}.
+In this paradigm, a retriever identifies documents relevant to a query from a knowledge base, and the retrieved content is provided to the model as an additional context.
+This improves factual grounding and domain relevance, particularly in areas where training data is insufficient or outdated~\cite{izacardLeveragingPassageRetrieval2021,guuRetrievalAugmentedLanguage2020}.
 In cybersecurity, \gls{rag} has the potential to enhance information extraction from \gls{cti} sources, where background knowledge is often necessary to interpret incomplete or ambiguous entries.

+Another popular paradigm is the use of structured output, which consists in having \glspl{llm} output its results in a predefined schema, such as JSON, XML or through a function call~\cite{liuWeNeedStructured2024,liuAreLLMsGood2024}.
+Applying output constraints could not only streamline the currently repetitive process of developing, testing, and integrating \gls{llm} prompts for developers, but also enhance the user experience of \gls{llm}-powered features and applications~\cite{liuWeNeedStructured2024}.
+The traditional way for \glspl{llm} to output a constrained schema is through prompt engineering, but recent models and developer-oriented libraries have been introducing explicit functionalities for this purpose.